rodrigo0345/Linux-intel-gpu-disabler/README.md

 ## Setup Instructions
 1. Download the Script
-Save the script to a file named `gpu_control.py` or another name of your choice:
+Save the script to a file named `main.py` or another name of your choice (you can also clone the project):

 ```bash
 wget https://example.com/gpu_control.py